notofonts/noto-docs/src/miniarticles/NotoSansOsmanya.md

 # Noto Sans Osmanya

-Noto Sans Osmanya is a unmodulated (“sans serif”) design for texts in the historical African _Osmanya_ script.
+Noto Sans Osmanya is an unmodulated (“sans serif”) design for texts in the historical African _Osmanya_ script.

 Noto Sans Osmanya has multiple weights, contains 45 glyphs, and supports 44 characters from the Unicode block Osmanya.